Adaptive joint distribution learning: Problem formulation

-Let $X,Y$ be random variables taking values in some separable measurable spaces $\Xcal$ and $\Ycal$, respectively, with joint distribution $\trueP$.
-Without loss of generality, we shall assume that $X(x,y)=x$ and $Y(x,y)=y$ are the canonical random variables defined on the product space $\Zcal\isdef \Xcal\times\Ycal$.
-The marginal distributions of $X$ and $Y$ on $\Xcal$ and $\Ycal$, are denoted by
+Let $X,Y$ be random variables taking values in some separable, complete metric spaces $\Xcal$ and $\Ycal$, with joint population distribution $\Pa$ on the product space $\Zcal\isdef\Xcal\times\Ycal$ endowed with a product metric $d_\Zcal$.
+For instance, one might consider the 2-product metric $d_\Zcal^2=d_\Xcal^2+d_\Ycal^2$.
+This minimal assumption assures the existence of conditional distributions, see \citet[Theorem 10.2]{dud_02}, and the weak convergence of the empirical sample distributions introduced below.
+In practical examples, $\Xcal$ and $\Ycal$ are subsets of the Euclidean space.

-respectively.
-We refer to the corresponding product measure on $\Zcal$ by $\priorP$.
-Moreover, for the sake of lighter notation, we introduce the abbreviations